 No real-time availability

-Duplicate data entry, laborious reconciliation
+Duplicate data entry and laborious reconciliation

 Risk of violating legal requirements